iclanzan/webapp-boilerplate/README.md

 Running `gulp` with no arguments will trigger a production build into the `output` folder.
 The app can also be packaged in a zip file under the _archives_ folder if `gulp zip` is used instead.

-In addition to the development tasks, a production build concatenates scripts, minifies scripts, stylesheets and html and inlines resources.
+In addition to the development tasks listed above, a production build:

+1. Concatenates scripts.
+2. Minifies scripts, stylesheets, html and svg
+3. Inlines scripts and stylesheets.
+4. Optimizes images (_png_, _jpg_ and _gif_)

 When preparing for a new release run `gulp bump`, `gulp bump-minor` or `gulp bump-major` before triggering a build, to bump the patch, minor or major version respectively.